 Sound and reasonable transportation policies and ordinances provide a community with direction to address concerns and implement solutions.
 Our expertise with policy development includes neighborhood traffic calming, street parking, access management, crosswalk location/type, and more.

 New developments often generate new traffic patterns and higher traffic volumes, so it’s vital to evaluate traffic and safety impacts before development occurs.
 A traffic impact study will help you plan and prepare for intersection or traffic control improvements that may be needed.

 A corridor master plan will provide you with a clear understanding of how various modes of transportation are accommodated in your community and where opportunities for improvement exist.
 We can also help guide revitalization strategies for adjacent properties and create development plans for new corridors in growing areas.

 Federal funding often requires a comprehensive evaluation of environmental, social, and economic impacts before improvements can be made.
 To expedite the NEPA process, we develop thoughtful project purpose and need statements and live by those statements when developing right-sized solutions that avoid or minimize adverse impacts to sensitive areas.

 We’ll review your community in its entirety to optimize bicycle and pedestrian accommodation.
-Historical data for suggested accommodation strategies is provided by our team to assist stakeholders in reaching informed decisions that promote community vitality and connectedness.
+Historical data for suggested accommodation strategies are provided by our team to assist stakeholders in reaching informed decisions that promote community vitality and connectedness.

-Building community support and addressing legal requirements is streamlined through a variety of web-based and personal engagement strategies tailored to your community’s unique needs and desires.
+Building community support and addressing legal requirements are streamlined through a variety of web-based and personal engagement strategies tailored to your community’s unique needs and desires.
 We’ve found that when the process to provide input for the corridor planning phase is simple, the feedback for the plan is more robust.